-Colorado marijuana laws and Colorado’s adult-use marijuana industry are regulated by the Colorado Department of Revenue (DOR).
-The DOR also provides regulatory oversight and licensing for medical marijuana production, distribution, testing and sales.
-The Colorado Medical Marijuana Registry is regulated by the Colorado Department of Public Health and Environment (CDOPHE). .
+Colorado marijuana laws and Colorado’s adult-use marijuana industry are regulated by the Colorado Department of Revenue (CDOR).
+It also provides regulatory oversight and licensing for medical marijuana production, distribution, testing, and sales.
+The Colorado Medical Marijuana Registry is regulated by the Colorado Department of Public Health and Environment (CDPHE).

-Adults 21 and older, and medical marijuana patients, may purchase cannabis from any state-licensed dispensary.
-If patients are unable to make the transaction themselves, they may also designate a caregiver to purchase and deliver the medical marijuana on their behalf.
+Adults 21 and older and medical marijuana patients may legally purchase marijuana from any state-licensed dispensary.
+If patients are unable to make the transaction themselves, they may also designate a caregiver to purchase and deliver medical marijuana on their behalf.
 Patients may choose to purchase from dispensaries that only sell to registered patients.

-It is prohibited to consume cannabis openly or publicly.
-Cannabis consumption is reserved for private, personal use in certain locations not open or accessible to the public.
-It is illegal to use or consume cannabis in a motor vehicle and it is illegal to drive under the influence of cannabis.
+It is illegal to use or consume cannabis in a motor vehicle, and it is illegal to drive under the influence of cannabis.

 to Be to Consume?